JanaShenLab/KaMLs/README.md

 ### RIDA

 Dayhoff GW II, Uversky VN.
 Rapid prediction and analysis of protein intrinsic disorder.
 Protein Science.
 2022; 31(12):e4496. https://doi.org/10.1002/pro.4496

 ### DSSP

+We included a precompiled binary (for Linux) of DSSP

 Kabsch W, Sander C (1983).
 "Dictionary of protein secondary structure: pattern recognition of hydrogen-bonded and geometrical features".
 Biopolymers.
 22 (12): 2577–637. doi:10.1002/bip.360221211.
 PMID 6667333.
 S2CID 29185760

-We included a precompiled binary (for Linux) of DSSP which is provided under the Boost license:
+DSSP is provided under the Boost license:

 Boost Software License - Version 1.0 - August 17th, 2003 Permission is hereby granted, free of charge, to any person or organization obtaining a copy of the software and accompanying documentation covered by this license (the "Software") to use, reproduce, display, distribute, execute, and transmit the Software, and to prepare derivative works of the Software, and to permit third-parties to whom the Software is furnished to do so, all subject to the following: